 Stress Bladder and Chronic Urinary Tract Illnesses

-When cats avoid to use the litterbox for a prolonged amount of time (weeks to months), they may develop stress bladder.
+When cats avoid using the litterbox for a prolonged amount of time (weeks to months), they may develop stress bladder.
 This means that they will have a new urination pattern.
-They will avoid using the litterbox for as long as possible and when they do, they will try to urinate as quick as possible.
+They will avoid using the litterbox for as long as possible and when they do, they will try to urinate as quickly as possible.
 This leads to the incomplete evacuation of the urine in the bladder, which in time can lead to chronic illnesses of the urinary tract.

 Chronic Digestive Issues